chrisgurney/things2md/README.md

-Things3 database -> Markdown conversion script.
+[Things3](https://culturedcode.com/things/) database -> Markdown conversion script.

+Uses [things.py](https://github.com/thingsapi/things.py) and works great with [Obsidian](#usage-with-obsidian).

 # Installation

 `pip3 install -r requirements.txt`

-Copy `.env.example` to `.env` and set:
+Copy `things2md.json.example` to `things2md.json` and configure if desired (see below).

-- Optional: `SKIP_TAGS` = a comma-separated list of tags for any tasks you want excluded from the output, for example: `"personal,pers"`; note this only works at the line-item (task) level

 # Usage

-Run without any parameters to see the full list of arguments available:
+Execute `things2md.py` any parameters to see the full list of arguments available:

 ```
+  -h, --help            show this help message and exit
   --date DATE           Date to get completed tasks for, in ISO format (e.g., 2023-10-07).
   --debug               If set will show script debug information.
   --due                 If set will show incomplete tasks with deadlines.
---format {note,noemojis,wikilinks} [{note,noemojis,wikilinks} ...]
-                      Format modes.
-Pick one or more of:
-                        note: Outputs each task as a formatted note.
-                        noemojis: Strips emojis.
-                        wikilinks: Formats project names as wikilinks.
---gcallinks           If provided, appends links to create a Google calendar event for the task.
   --groupby {date,project}
                         How to group the tasks.
   --orderby {date,index,project}
                         How to order the tasks.
   --project PROJECT     If provided, only tasks for this project are fetched.
+  --projects            If set will show a list of projects only.
   --range RANGE         Relative date range to get completed tasks for (e.g., "today", "1 day ago", "1 week ago", "this week" which starts on Monday).
 Completed tasks are relative to midnight of the day requested.
---simple              If set will hide task subtasks, notes, and cancelled tasks.
   --tag TAG             If provided, only uncompleted tasks with this tag are fetched.
---tasklinks           If provided, appends a link to the task in Things.
+  --template TEMPLATE   Name of the template to use from the configuration.
   --today               If set will show incomplete tasks in Today.

---oprojects           If set will show a list of projects, formatted for Obsidian + Dataview.
+At least one of these arguments is required: date, due, project, projects, range, tag, today
 ```

-At least one of these arguments are required: `date`, `due`, `oprojects`, `project`, `range`, `tag`, `today`

-Notes:

-- nothing will be returned if no tasks match the given arguments; and
-- any tasks tagged with any tags in `SKIP_TAGS` as defined in `.env` are not included in the output.

 # Examples